Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: General relativistic equations

-with the Greek indices $\mu,\nu,$ etc., run from $0$ to $3$. $G_{\mu\nu}$ represents the Einstein tensor and $T_{\mu\nu}$ stands the stress-energy tensor that is given by:
+where the Greek indices $\mu,\nu,$ etc., run from $0$ to $3$. $G_{\mu\nu}$ represents the Einstein tensor and $T_{\mu\nu}$ stands for the energy-momentum tensor of an anisotropic fluid, given by \cite{arbanil_malheiro_2016}:

-The variables $p_r$, $\rho$, and $\sigma$ depict, respectively, the radial pressure, the energy density, and the anisotropic factor. $g_{\mu\nu}$, $u_{\mu}$, and $k_{\mu}$ represent the spacetime metric tensor, the fluid's $4$-velocity, unit radial vector, respectively.
-In addition, the $4$-velocity and the unit radial vector follow the equalities:
+The variables $p_r$, $\rho$, and $\sigma$ depict, respectively, the radial pressure, the energy density, and the anisotropic factor. $g_{\mu\nu}$, $u_{\mu}$, and $k_{\mu}$ represent the spacetime metric tensor, the fluid's four-velocity, and the radial unit vector, respectively.
+In addition, the four-velocity and the radial unit vector follow the equalities:

 To analyze the static equilibrium configuration of spherically symmetric static compact stars, we consider the line element in the Schwarzschild-like coordinates ($t, r,\theta,\phi$) as follows:

 where $\Psi=\Psi(r)$ and $\Lambda=\Lambda(r)$ are functions of the radial coordinate $r$ only.